corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 ## Deploy the CorDapp using Corda CLI

 1. Navigate to the root directory of the project from the command line.

-2. Build the app with this command:
+2. Deploy your network by building the network deployment Dockerfile using Corda CLI:
+  `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose`

+    The `-n` here is the name of the network.
+The `-f` is the network definition file.

+    After running this command, you can see a new `docker-compose.yaml` file in your project.
+This contains all of the details for your network, which is now ready to go.

+2. Run a Gradle command to build the CorDapp and generate the `.cpk` files:

   `gradlew build`

-3. Build the CorDapp with the `cordapp-builder` CLI util:
+3. Use the `cordapp-builder` CLI utility to bundle the `.cpk` files into an easy-to-use `.cpb` file:

   `cordapp-builder create --cpk contracts\build\libs\corda5-solar-system-contracts-cordapp.cpk --cpk workflows\build\libs\corda5-solar-system-workflows-cordapp.cpk -o corda5-hello-solarsystem.cpb`

-4. Build the network deployment Dockerfile using Corda CLI:
-  `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose`
+  In this command, you specify the `.cpk` files of your CorDapp.
+Most CorDapps will have two files: a contracts file and a workflows file.

+  You also specify the output file.
+Here the output file is `corda5-hello-solarsystem.cpb`.

+  If the command is successful, there is no output.

+  If you have an error in your command, the segment with the error is returned in red.

-5. Deploy the network using `docker-compose`:
+4. Deploy the network using `docker-compose`:
-  `docker-compose -f solar-system-compose up -d`
+  `docker-compose -f docker-compose.yaml up`

+  Here you are specifying the name of the `docker-compose` file generated in step 2.

-6. Once the CorDapp is deployed, check the status with Corda CLI:
+5. Once the CorDapp is deployed with the Docker network, check the status with Corda CLI:
   `corda-cli network status -n solar-system`

+  You'll be able to see the status of the node.
+The nodes are up and running when their status is `Ready`.

   {{< note >}}
-  Take note of the mapped web ports.
+  Take note of the `HTTP RPC port` for each node.
 You will use these later when you [test the CorDapp using Swagger UI](#test-using-swagger-ui).
   {{< /note >}}
-7. Install the application on the network using Corda CLI:
+7. Install the application on the network using Corda CLI.
+In Corda 4, this process was much more involved.
+Now you can install the application on the network with a single command:

   `corda-cli package install -n solar-system cordaSolarSystem.cpb`

+  In this command, you must specify the network and the `.cpb` file.

+  After running this command, your CorDapp is up and running.

+8. If you want to double check that everything is working properly, open up Docker and go to **Containers/Apps**.
+Select the project and a drop down opens, displaying each node, its status, and its port.

 ## Test the CorDapp

-When you are ready to test the CorDapp, you have two options for doing so.
+The Corda 5 Developer Preview provides two options for testing your CorDapp.
 You can use [Swagger UI](https://swagger.io/tools/swagger-ui/) to visualize and interact with the API.
-Alternatively, perhaps if you have additional security requirements, you can test the CorDapp using Corda's Node CLI.
+Alternatively, you can test the CorDapp using Corda's Node CLI.

 ### Test using Swagger UI

+In Corda 4, testing your own CorDapp with Swagger UI added a significant amount of work to your project as you'd have to build your own Spring application to use this tool.
+However, the Corda 5 Developer Preview comes with built-in HTTP-RPC.
+This allows you to quickly get Swagger UI up and running, which helps you to test and interact with your APIs visually.
+Follow these steps to start testing:

-1. Using the ports you noted when deploying the CorDapp, visit each node's Swagger UI:
+1. Using the ports you noted when deploying the CorDapp, visit each node's Swagger UI URL:

 `https://localhost:<port>/api/v1/swagger`